JulienLaclaverie/sweetmodal/README.md

 #Usage

-Test it with the index.html file in the example folder.
+Test with the index.html file in the example folder.